ministryofjustice/itpolicycontent/content/security/framework/public-key-infrastructure-policy.md

 Role | Responsibility
 ---|---
-Administrators | Responsible for configuration, maintenance and support of the PKI services.
+Administrators | Look after the configuration, maintenance and support of PKI services.
-Auditors | Internal and external auditors including UKKPA and MOJ Information Assurance who ensure that the PKI Services are running within specification and comply with legal and regulatory requirements, HMG Policy and MOJ Policy.
+Auditors | Auditors ensure that PKI Services meet specification, and follow legal and regulatory requirements.
+The requirements include HMG Policy and MOJ Policy.
+Internal auditors include MOJ Information Assurance.
+External auditors include the UKKPA.
 Communication Security Officer (ComSO) | Responsible for day to day management of the PKI Services, relationship management with CESG and UKKPA (GCHQ's UK key production authority), mustering and other formal processes.
 First point of escalation for incidents and managing initial incident response.
 Crypto Custodians | Responsible for day to day operation of the PKI services, including the distribution of keys from the UKKPA.
 Where keymat is provided from the UKKPA they shall be formally trained and authorised Crypto Custodians.
 For other services they should be formally trained.
 Note that the Authority's Crypto Custodian may delegate key management responsibilities to Supplier Crypto Custodians.
 Departmental Security Officer (DSO) | Responsible for the operational governance of the PKI Services and the report line for the ComSO.
+In the MOJ, this role is now replaced by the SSA.
 IT Security Officer (ITSO) | Responsible for operational IT security management.
 Senior Information Risk Owner (SIRO) | Responsible for all risks to do with the PKI Services.
 Final point of escalation for incidents.
+Senior Security Advisor (SSA) | Understands the major threats to the MOJ and wider government.
+Uses this information to assess the risks to MOJ business, and determines how to manage security risks affecting all business areas.
+United Kingdom Key Production Authority (UKKPA) | Part of the National Cyber Security Centre (NCSC).
+Provides digitally resilient cryptographic materials ('keymat') across HMG and the public sector.

 <a id="incident-response"></a>